SteffanSingh/SteffanSingh/README.md

  <hr/>

  <details> <summary><h3> Steffan`s journey</h3> </summary>
   I started my coding journey with Masterchool Software engineerirng program.
-Although i was always curious since my childood about how coding is responsible for all great things in software field, like in wesite developement, social-networking website or AI fucntionality.
-I was looking for an opportunity to explore my coding skill to build the websites and web applications.
-Finally, i eventually overcame my exposure of coding with Masterschool.
+Although i was always curious since my childood about how coding is responsible for all great things in software field, like in wesite developement, social-networking website or AI fucntionality.<br> I was looking for an opportunity to explore my coding skill to build the websites and web applications.
+Finally, i eventually overcame my exposure of coding with Masterschool.<br>
    Looking forward to excel the career in software field as a proficent backend developer.
   </details>